osuosl/presentation-devopsbootcamp/source/index.rst

   - CentOS/Debian VMs
 - Github

+  - Exercises, example applications & scripts
 - Sphinx-doc and Read The Docs

   - Hieroglyph for slides
 - Google Hangouts Live (for recording)
+- OpenStack

+  - *Implementation a work in progress*

 Curriculum
 ----------